Learn how the world’s largest enterprises are rebuilding work for the AI era.

 Still think skills are the key to future-proofing your workforce?
 Think again.

-Because skills alone don’t drive performance… Tasks do.
+Skills alone don't drive performance.
+Tasks do.

 Take a skill like "Python" or "negotiation."
 On its own, it doesn't tell you what someone can actually do.

-Skills only become useful when tied to tasks—like writing a script to automate reporting or negotiating supplier terms.
+Skills only become useful when tied to tasks.
+Like writing a script to automate reporting.
+Or negotiating supplier terms.
 Without that context, a skill is just a label.

 People don't come to work and say, "I'm going to use my problem-solving skill today."

 They complete tasks that require problem-solving.
-Work doesn’t happen at the job title or skills level—it happens through actions, tasks, and subtasks.
+Work doesn't happen at the job title or skills level.
+It happens through actions, tasks, and subtasks.

-AI isn’t replacing entire roles or skill sets—it’s automating individual tasks.
+AI isn't replacing entire roles or skill sets.
+It's automating individual tasks.

-For example: A marketing analyst might still have “data analysis” as a skill.
+For example: a marketing analyst might still have "data analysis" as a skill.
 But if AI takes over report generation, that part of the job is gone.
 What still matters is interpreting insights and making decisions.

-If you don’t understand work at the task level, you can’t see where AI fits—or how to prepare your people for what’s next.
+If you don't understand work at the task level, you can't see where AI fits.
+Or how to prepare your people for what's next.

 The half-life of a skill is shrinking fast.
 By the time you've updated your skills taxonomy, the actual work may have already changed.